Southwest Frito Pie Recipe

 - 1 teaspoon salt

 - 1 can (15 ounces) pinto beans, rinsed and drained, optional

 - 1-1/2 cups (6 ounces) shredded cheddar cheese

 - Sour cream and minced fresh cilantro, optional

-- In a Dutch oven, cook beef over medium heat until no longer pink; drain.
-Stir in the chili powder, flour, salt and garlic powder until blended; gradually stir in water.
+- In a 6-qt. stockpot, cook beef over medium heat until no longer pink, breaking into crumbles; drain.
+Stir in chili powder, flour, salt and garlic powder until blended.
+Gradually stir in water and, if desired, beans.

-- Add the beans, if desired.
-Bring to a boil.
-Reduce heat; simmer, uncovered, for 12-15 minutes or until thickened, stirring occasionally.
+- Bring to a boil.
+Reduce heat; simmer, uncovered, 12-15 minutes or until thickened, stirring occasionally.

 - To serve, divide chips among six serving bowls.
-Top with beef mixture, lettuce, cheese, tomatoes and onion; garnish with sour cream and cilantro, if desired.
+Top with beef mixture, lettuce, cheese, tomatoes and onion.
+If desired, top with sour cream and cilantro.
 Yield: 6 servings.